tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 # DSCI550_TikaSimilarity_PixstoryDataAnalysis
 This repository is designed as a collaborate workspace for DSCI550_SP23_team6.
+Thanks for the instruction from Professor Chris Mattmann and TA Suchith Prathapaneni.

 # Introduction

 * Research Topic:
+This is a real analysis exercise on the Newest Social Media Dataset in Pixstory platform.
+Our group adds 7 types of features to this dataset: sports events, festival lists, hate tags, sarcasm, billboard top songs, best book,and country.
+Then we use Tika to conduct similarity analysis and visualize the results.

 # Installation
+Please use requirements.txt to install and import required packages.
 ```
 pip install -r requirements.txt
 ```